-Taught by the Music Department’s highly qualified faculty from the Southern California area, this program will help students to transfer to most four-year music programs at the 3rd-year level.
-The Applied Music Program offers its students private instruction in any acoustic instrument, voice, composition or other applied discipline in which the student is qualified.
-Qualifications are determined by audition at the end of each semester (Fall and Spring).
-Once in the program, Applied Music students will be required each semester to enroll in Music 92 (Applied Lessons), Music 94 (Concert Music Class), an SMC performance ensemble, a Piano Class (60A, 60B, 60C, 60D, 61A and 61B), and the appropriate theory and musicianship classes (Music 1, 2, 3,4,6,7 and 8).
-All required music classes are to be taken at SMC and not at another outside institution.
-Applied students will also be required to spend at least five hours per week practicing on campus.
+Taught by the Music Department’s highly-qualified faculty from the Southern California area, the program helps students to transfer to most four-year music programs at the 3rd-year level.
+The Applied Music Program offers its students private instruction in any instrument, voice, composition, or other applied discipline in which the student is qualified.
+Qualifications are determined by audition at the end of each Fall and Spring semester.
+Once in the program, Applied Music students are required each semester to enroll in Music 92 (Applied Lessons), Music 94 (Concert Music Class), an SMC performance ensemble, a Piano Class (60A, 60B, 60C, 60D, 61A and 61B), and the appropriate theory and musicianship classes (Music 1 & 5, 2 & 6, 3 & 7, or 4 & 8).
+Applied students are also required to spend at least five hours per week practicing on campus.

-Santa Monica College is ranked the #1 transfer institution to the University of California, California State University, the University of Southern California, and Loyola Marymount University as well as many other four-year schools, universities, and music conservatories.
+Santa Monica College is ranked the #1 transfer institution to the University of California, California State University, the University of Southern California, and Loyola Marymount University, as well as many other four-year schools, universities, and music conservatories.

 Below are the audition repertoire requirements for each general applied area:

-Vocalists should sing two selections from the Classical repertoire including one in a foreign language.
+two selections from the Classical repertoire including one in a foreign language.
 Both selections must be performed from memory.

-and one piece from another contrasting historical period.
+and one piece from a contrasting historical period.
 All selections must be performed from memory.

-Composers should present two contrasting compositions in either a live performance or on a CD recording.
+Composers should present two contrasting compositions in either a live performance or a CD audio recording.
 They should also submit at least

 and a jazz ballad, up-tempo jazz standard, or blues.
 Memorization is not required but is encouraged.

 and a jazz ballad or up-tempo jazz standard.
 All selections must be performed from memory.

 and a jazz ballad, up-tempo jazz standard, or blues.
 All selections must be performed from memory.